Sandbridge Hammered Dulcimer Retreat

 Tunes – Check the tunes that we have done over the years – each week has their favorites but here is a list of some common tunes that typically get played (organized by week).
 This is a very partial list AND things shift and evolve!

-Spring "Newbies" Week - this is a new week in 2020 so there are no typical jam tunes but here are some starter tunes!
+Spring "Relaxed" Week - this was a new week in 2020

 *Evening of Roses - melody and arpeggio backup